JetBrains/jetbrains_guide/src/pages/tips/back-and-forth/index.md

 technologies: []
 topics: ["navigation"]
 author: "pauleveritt"
-subtitle: "Easily get back to where you were, or where you went."
+subtitle: "Easily get back to where you were, or where you went"
 seealso:
 - title: "Navigate to Navigated Items"
   href: "https://www.jetbrains.com/help/pycharm/navigating-to-navigated-items.html"